TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 ## Version 2026.8.24.405 (24 August, 2026)
 * Fixed the alignment of the Enabled control on the add and edit synthetic symbol screens.
+* Fixed price ladder calculation for Percent and Spreads steps.
+* Added correct handling of negative prices, overlapping levels, and independent price/volume noise.
+* The editor preview now matches the live synthetic order book and stays visible while the formula is being edited.

 ## Version 2026.8.19.1429 (19 August, 2026)
 * Added Range markups to Event Rule Overrides, with separate units for Bid and Ask and full support for saving, displaying, editing, and applying range values.